exuperian/RedPitayaTutorials/Tutorials/PROJ_IOFeedthrough/README.md

 ![dac_clk to dac_clk_o, dac_rst to dac_rst_o, dac_sel to dac_sel_o dac_wrt to dac_wrt_0, dac_dat to dac_dat_o](img_DACOutput.png)

-*m_axis* will be a 32 bit vector, the first 16 bits of which correspond to the first analog input, and the second 16 bits the second analog input.
+* *m_axis* will be a 32 bit vector, the first 16 bits of which correspond to the first analog input, and the second 16 bits the second analog input.
 Similarly *s_axis* expects a 32 bit vector, the first half will be sent to the first analog output and the second half to the next.

-For the STEMLab-14, the ADC and DAC have a size of 14 bits.
+* For the STEMLab-14, the ADC and DAC have a size of 14 bits.
 The ADC inputs are padded to 16 bits to be a whole number of bytes, and you can process them with Verilog modules as if they were 16 bit numbers.
 When you send them to the DAC however the leftmost two bits will be ignored.

+Finally, connect the *adc_csn* output port on the *adc* to the *adc_csn_0* output pin.

 ### Clock signal